|

 ranging from dentistry and medicine, biophysics and engineering, computer programming and psychology.

+| What a wonderful job!
 Being a college professor is the greatest job I can imagine.
 I get to learn stuff I like while I also get paid to do it as

 long as I share it with students!
 For the past 20 plus years, I've received federal funding to mentor minority students interested